pmeeny/CI-MS4-LoveRugby/TESTING.md

 ### Unit testing information for the Home app
 - For the home app one suite was written to test the views
 - The home app does not have any forms or models
-- The suite contains 1 unit tests
+- The suite contains 1 unit tests testin the home page template
 <br>![Suite](readme/unit_tests/home_test_views.PNG)
 - In terms of coverage when run as part of the 13 suites, it gives the following code coverage
 <br>![Coverage](readme/unit_tests/home_coverage.PNG)